Is it okay to dress your toddler for sleep in a sleep sack? You bet! Here are some of the best wearable blankets and sleep sacks for toddlers.

 5. Zipadee-Zip Flying Squirrel Body Suit

 The thing I love about the Flying Squirrel pajamas by Zipadee-Zip is that, like the Halo and Woolino Footed sleep bags, they’re one of the sleep sacks for toddlers with legs built in to the design.
-They also come in some adorable print options!

 The leg-hole design means your toddler can easily and safely get up and walk around while wearing the Flying Squirrel pajamas.